nitad54448/win10-installer-yappari-v5-2023/README.md

 You can edit the png image files to your liking (just for aesthetics, the calculations are not affected), they are in the subdirectory __/models__.
 The size of the png files should be 145x100 pixels.

-The elements used now (as of march 2023) are: Resistor, Capacitor, Inductor, CPE, Zarc, simple Randles circuit, Randles with kinetic and diffusion, Warburg (infinite diffusion), Warburg short, Warburg Long, Gerischer; Havriliak-Negami and several compositions of these.
+The elements used now (as of march 2023) are: Resistor, Capacitor, Inductor, CPE, Zarc, simple Randles circuit, Randles with kinetic and diffusion, Warburg (semi-infinite linear diffusion), Warburg short, Warburg Long, Gerischer; Havriliak-Negami and several compositions of these.

 Warburg element represents semi-infinite diffusion to or from a flat elecrode coefficient, expressed here as:

 Z<sub>w</sub>= Aw/($\sqrt{w})$ -jAw/($\sqrt{w})$

-This element contributes eqally to Zre and Zim so it is a straigh line in a Nyquist plot, at 45 degrees.
+This element contributes eqally to Zre and Zim so it is a straigh line in a Nyquist plot, at 45 degrees or a straight line in Bode plot (log |Z| vs. log ω) with a slope of value –1/2.
 The Aw term is expressed in Ohm sec<Sup>-1/2</sup> and is called Warburg coefficient.
 It is expressed as

 <img src="https://latex.codecogs.com/svg.image?Aw&space;=&space;\frac{RT}{{n^2&space;F^2&space;A&space;\sqrt{2}}}&space;\left(\frac{1}{{\sqrt{Do}&space;\cdot&space;Cb_o}}&space;-&space;\frac{1}{{\sqrt{Dr}&space;\cdot&space;Cb_r}}\right)" title="https://latex.codecogs.com/svg.image?Aw = \frac{RT}{{n^2 F^2 A \sqrt{2}}} \left(\frac{1}{{\sqrt{Do} \cdot Cb_o}} - \frac{1}{{\sqrt{Dr} \cdot Cb_r}}\right)" />